-Students must bring an HB pencil, eraser and a pen to the exams.
-The pencil will be used to answer multiple choice/True or false questions on a computerized scoring sheet.
-Pen must be used to answer short answer/essay questions (as applicable) on exam books.
-Also, do not forget your student card or photo ID; otherwise you will not be permitted to write the exam.
+Students must bring an HB pencil, eraser and a pen to exams.
+Pencil should be used to answer multiple choice/True or false questions on a computerized scoring sheet.
+Pen must be used to answer short answer/essay questions on exam books.
+Pages must not be removed or added to exam booklets.
+Also, do not forget your student card or photo ID, otherwise you will not be permitted to write the exam.
 It is a violation of academic integrity to refer to a cell phone or other unauthorized aids during the exam period.

-Special accommodation:
+Special accommodation